truera/trulens/trulens_eval/CONTRIBUTING.md

 Feedback functions are the backbone of TruLens, and evaluating unique LLM apps may require new evaluations.
 We'd love your contribution to extend the feedback functions library so others can benefit!

-To add a feedback function, we'd love your contribution in the form of
+- To add a feedback function for an existing model provider, you can add it to an existing provider module.
+You can read more about the structure of a feedback function in this [guide](https://www.trulens.org/trulens_eval/custom_feedback_functions/).
-- Adding a new feedback function to [feedback.py](https://github.com/truera/trulens/blob/main/trulens_eval/trulens_eval/feedback.py).
-You can find more information on how to do that here: https://www.trulens.org/trulens_eval/feedback_functions/
+- New methods can either take a single text (str) as a parameter or two different texts (str), such as prompt and retrieved context.
+It should return a float, or a dict of multiple floats.
+Each output value should be a float on the scale of 0 (worst) to 1 (best).

-- Add it to the documentation!
-You can do so [here](https://github.com/truera/trulens/blob/main/trulens_eval/examples/feedback_functions.ipynb)
+- Make sure to add its definition to this [list](https://github.com/truera/trulens/blob/main/docs/trulens_eval/function_definitions.md).

 ## 🤝 Add new feedback function providers.

 Feedback functions often rely on a model provider, such as OpenAI or HuggingFace.
 If you need a new model provider to utilize feedback functions for your use case, we'd love if you added a new provider class, e.g. AzureOpenAI.

-You can do so by creating a new provider class that inherits the Provider base class in [feedback.py](https://github.com/truera/trulens/blob/main/trulens_eval/trulens_eval/feedback.py)
+You can do so by creating a new provider module in this [folder](https://github.com/truera/trulens/blob/main/trulens_eval/trulens_eval/feedback/provider/).

 Alternatively, we also appreciate if you open a GitHub Issue if there's a model provider you need!